 Although RFC 2544 requires that frame loss rate tests should be performed for different frame rates starting from the maximum frame rate of the media, decreased in not more than 10% steps until two consecutive measurements show zero frame loss, we have shown in [14] that there was not much point in using such high rates, when the throughput was rather far from the maximum frame rate of the media.
-Following the same approach, we performed frame loss rate test for those frame rates, which we believed to provide meaningful results.
-Figure 6 shows the frame loss rate of Jool using bidirectional, single flow traffic, 84 bytes and 1518 bytes
+Following the same approach, we performed frame loss test for those frame rates, which we believed to provide meaningful results.
+Fig. 6 shows the frame loss rate of Jool using bidirectional, single flow traffic, 84 bytes and 1518 bytes frame sizes for frames containing IPv6 datagrams (and 64 bytes and 1498 bytes frame sizes for IPv4).
+The color bars show the median values of the 20 measurements, whereas the error bars show the 1st and 99th percentiles.